 So what do you think?
 Is home exchange right for you?
 I’d love to hear from you and any questions you might have.
 You can find me on Facebook or drop a comment below, I’m happy to answer your questions.

-I also have referral codes for 30% off a home exchange year membership.
+AS a long-time home exchange user I have referral codes that can get you some extra perks.
 If you are interested in receiving a referral code drop me an email with “HE referral” in the subject and I’ll send you a code.
 This does require me to share your email address with Home Exchange but don’t worry, there is no obligation and you can unsubscribe from their emails at any time.
 If I refer enough people, I do get a discount on my membership next year.

 I have a favour to ask.
 To help my blog grow I would love if you could do one of these: